Jared Cook Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Cook put up 23 receiving yards in his only career matchup against the Bengals, 5.5 fewer than his over/under for Sunday's game.
+- Cook's 23 receiving yards in his one matchup against the Bengals are 5.5 fewer than his over/under for Sunday's game.

 - Cook did not have a touchdown catch in that matchup against the Bengals.